 Broad back, sometimes faceted (i.e. incorporating decorative flattened areas).
 Usually, but not always, incorporating ears through which a rivet was passed to strengthen the hilt.
-For light cavalry, the ears are found in many forms but amongst the more common styles are: rounded, shield-shaped (i.e. slightly pointed), so-called 'comma-shaped', reverse comma, or in the form of a teardrop.
+For light cavalry, the ears are found in many forms but amongst the more common styles are: rounded, shield-shaped (i.e. slightly pointed), so-called 'comma-shaped', or in the form of a teardrop.
 Pommels were normally rounded, and usually either plain or exhibiting a continuation of the faceting on the back, if present.
 Note that heavy cavalry officers' examples mainly exhibit 'comma' ears, and also faceting.

 Plate 7.
 Light cavalry.
 Plain backpiece with 'shield' ears.
-General hilt style was favoured by the maker James Wooley.

 Plate 8.
 Light cavalry.
 Faceted ferrule and backpiece with 'comma' ears.
-Hilt style is often associated with the maker Henry Osborn.

 Plate 9.
 Light cavalry.
 Faceted backpiece with 'teardrop' ears.
-Hilt form favoured by the maker Thomas Gill.